-Reporting an Accident to the Police
+Do I Have to Report an Accident to the Police?

 Texas law requires you to report a car accident to the police only if it resulted in serious injuries, death or property damage that exceeds $1,000 in value.
 If you fail to report an accident that falls into this category, you could face serious consequences, including incarceration and a fine of up to $5,000.
-With that said, the best practice is to call the police after any type of crash, even if it did result in only minor injuries and nothing more than a few dents to the vehicles.
+With that said, the best practice is to call the police after any type of crash, even if it did result in only minor injuries and nothing more than a few dents to the vehicle.

 If a crash results in serious injuries or fatalities, you should call 911 to get the immediate help you need.
 Even if no one is in danger of immediate physical harm, you should call the police in order to get help with moving vehicles and securing the scene for an investigation.
 In some cases, an officer may need to arrive in order to prevent a fight from breaking out between the two parties involved in the crash.

 After a police officer arrives at the scene, the officer will collect information and, ultimately, file a police report that identifies the factors which contributed to the accident and, in turn, the point to which driver was at fault for the crash.
 The police report can play an important role as you move forward with a car accident claim.
 Contact our Houston car accident attorney today.

 How do I Report an Accident to the Texas Department of Transportation?